subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

 ## Retrieving external resources

 In the `fetchTokenMetadata()` implementation we first classify the URIs depending on the protocol.
-For IPFS links we replace `'ipfs://'` with an address of an IPFS gateway (we use a public one provided by [Filebase](https://filebase.com)), then we retrieve the metadata from all links using a regular HTTPS client:
+For IPFS links we replace `'ipfs://'` with an address of an IPFS gateway (we use [ipfs.io](https://ipfs.tech)), then retrieve the metadata from all links using a regular HTTPS client:
 ```typescript
 export async function fetchTokenMetadata(
   ctx: Context,